AIS Radar

 Purchased 9/28/05

-The original I purchased in 1999.
+I purchased the original one in 1999.
 It failed after the knockdown in 2005.
 The seawater corroded the circuitry inside the cover and the unit was not repairable.

 40 amps

-Datamarine S-200DL, S/N 025397.
-March, 2001 -- I changed the alarm circuit to boost the voltage for the alarm from 8V to 12V.
+Datamarine S-200DL (manual, schematics), S/N 025397.
+March, 2001 — I changed the alarm circuit to boost the voltage for the alarm from 8V to 12V.
 I got the schematics and they didn't agree with the parts and circuits on the PCB.
 I added a small perf board with a two-transistor alarm amplifier.
-The depth sounder now has a mechanical buzzer alarm (Star Micronics SMB-12) and a piezo alarm (Radio Shack).
+The depth sounder now has a mechanical buzzer alarm (Star Micronics SMB-12) and a 100 dB piezo siren alarm (Amazon, no part number).

 The O-rings for the transducer and the dummy plug are size Dash-127 (ID 1-7/16, OD 1-5/8, Thickness 3/32).